What Recruiters Actually Look for in the First 6 Seconds

 Common things that kill a resume in 6 seconds

-A photo, in most Western markets, is unusual and can introduce unconscious bias — which works against you, not for you.
-Skip it unless you're in an industry where it's standard.
+A photo, in most Western markets, is unusual and can introduce bias that works against you rather than for you.
+Skip it unless you're in an industry where it's genuinely standard.
+And please, no "References available upon request."
+Recruiters know.
+It's filler that takes up a line you could use for something real.

 The cover letter's role in all of this